Profility/saucebot/README.md

 <img src="https://cdn.upload.systems/uploads/2LW1xcE7.png">

+### This discord bot is no longer getting maintained and will not be receiving any updates.

 # SauceBot
 A Discord bot that utilizes SauceNao API to find the source of anime image, you can invite the bot [here](https://top.gg/bot/923142964279115817).